 Breaking through the entrepreneurial ceiling

 Have you ever wondered why some companies in an industry are more successful than others?
 Look at the way they are organized.
 They are able to leverage their knowledge and use their past experiences to grow.

 Most small custom design firms depend on the knowledge of a few key people for success.
 As the years pass by they become tied to their jobs and the company’s growth is limited by their capacity.

-The value of a business in determined by its ability to reuse past history to secure future business.
+The value of a business is determined by its ability to reuse history to secure future business.
 Accessing knowledge that was previously locked away in senior employees’ minds permits new staff to contribute more quickly to the success of the business.
 The ability to demonstrate that you have simplified the complex ensures the business is transferable and therefore more valuable.
-Your company’s biggest asset is not plant or equipment but the information that it can use over and over again.
+Your company’s biggest asset is not plant or equipment, but the information that it can use over and over again.
 Want to pump up the value of your company and secure its future?
 Capture your business process with an integrated information system.